tingyucha/AOSPRE/docs/README_AOS.txt

 could use this storm directory as a based for running different flights for the same simulation.

-AOS output are in NetCDF format.
+AOSPRE output are in NetCDF format.
 A file called flightpath.ascii is also output as the aircraft flight tracker during the simulated flight.

 To invoke the code, you should be in your output directory, and then